i05nagai/memorandum/language/english_speaking.md

     * she was complaining about her nosy parents
 * conversation opener
     * conversation starter
+* bum
+    * bad in quality or not useful
+        * He gave us bum directions, but we eventually the place
+    * to ask someone for something without intenting to pay for it
+        * Could I bum a cigarette off you?
+    * bum around
+    * bum out
+        * to make someone feel sad or disappointed
+        * That comment just bummed me out
+        * You bummed him out
+* hobo
+    * a person who does not have a job or a house to live in, and so moves from one place to another
+* tramp
+    * you tramp
+    * walk
+    * poor person
+        * a person with no home, job, or money who travels around and asks for money from other people
+    * walk
+        * a long walk
+        * the sound of people all walking together with heavy steps
+    * woman
+        * a woman who has sex often, with a lot of different partners
+    * poor person
+    * to walk, esp. long distance or with heavy steps
+        * to tramp through the woods/undergrowth
+    * tramp stamp
+        * a lower-back tattoo
 * roam
     * to walk or travel without any real purpose or direction
         * our dog just likes to roam
     * to move about or travel, esp. without a clear idea of what you are going to do
         * After the bars close, gangs of youths roams the city streets
     * We have little robots that roam the sidewalk and deliver food to your neighborhood
+* trudge
+    *
 * lamppost
     * Kiwi robots has six cameras and sensors to stop them from hitting cars, lamppost, and poeple's feet
 * menstrual